 The decision in Badenoch v Bryant will significantly reduce the value of potential preference claims made by liquidators.
 The Full Court acknowledged that the absence of the peak indebtedness rule may deter liquidators from pursuing preferences “as the amount likely to be recovered may not justify the time and expense involved”, particularly if a liquidator does not have access to creditor or third-party litigation funding support.

-While the decision may be favourable for individual creditors who receive unfair preference as part of a continuing business relationship, the absence of the rule is likely to result in a lower recovery of preference payments by liquidators and, in turn, return to the general body of creditors.
+The decision may be favourable for individual creditors who receive unfair preference as part of a continuing business relationship.
+However, the absence of the rule is likely to result in a lower recovery of preference payments by liquidators and, in turn, return to the general body of creditors.

 See Bryant, in the matter of Gunns Limited (in liq) (receivers and managers appointed) v Badenoch Integrated Logging Pty Ltd FCA 713.